Finding the True Frequent Itemsets: The range set of a collection of itemsets

-The SUKP is NP-hard in the general case, but there are known restrictions for which it can be solved in polynomial time using dynamic programming~\citep{GoldschmidtNY94}.
-For our case available optimization problem solvers can compute the optimal solution reasonably fast even for very large instances with thousands of items and hundred of thousands of itemsets in $\mathcal{C}$.
-Moreover, it is actually not necessary to compute the optimal solution to the SUKP: any upper bound solution for which we can prove that there is no power of two between that solution and the optimal solution would result in the same upper bound to the (empirical) VC dimension, while substantially speeding up the computation.
+Solving the SUKP optimally is NP-hard in the general case, although there are known restrictions for which it can be solved in polynomial time using dynamic programming~\citep{GoldschmidtNY94}.
+For our case, it is actually \emph{not necessary to compute the optimal solution} to the SUKP: any upper bound solution for which we can prove that there is no power of two between that solution and the optimal solution would result in the \emph{same upper bound} to the (empirical) VC dimension, while substantially speeding up the computation.
+This property can be specified in currently available optimization problem solvers (e.g.~CPLEX), which can then can compute the bound to the (empirical) VC-dimension very fast even for very large instances with thousands of items and hundred of thousands of itemsets in $\mathcal{C}$, making this approach practical.